trsqxyz/banvox/watchMeDance/Love Strong feat. Layars.md

 Love strong
 Our love is stronger
-Hol on
+Hold on
-Hole a little longer
+Hold a little longer
 We can make it out the other side
 Believe in me and together we'll rise like a
 Love strong
-Our fave is stronger
+Our love is stronger
 Hold on
-old a little longer
+Hold a little longer
 We can make it out the other side
 Believe in me and together we'll rise